adpena/achilles/README.md

 - `achilles` leaves it up to the developer to ensure that the correct packages are installed on `achilles_node`s to perform the function distributed by the `achilles_server` on behalf of the `achilles_controller`.
 Current recommended solution is to SSH into each machine and `pip install` a `requirements.txt` file.
 - All import statements required by the developer's function, arguments and callback must be included in the definition of the function.
 - The `achilles_server` is currently designed to handle one job at a time.
 For more complicated projects, I highly recommend checking out `Dask` (especially `dask.distributed`) and learning more about directed acyclic graphs (DAGs).
+- Fault tolerance: if some `achilles_node` disconnects before returning expected results, the argument will be distributed to another `achilles_node` for computation instead of being lost.
 - `callback_error` argument has yet to be implemented, so detailed information regarding errors can only be gleaned from the interpreter used to launch the `achilles_server`, `achilles_node` or `achilles_controller`.
 Deploying the server/node/controller on a single machine is recommended for development.
 - `achilles` performs load balancing at runtime and assigns `achilles_node`s arguments by `cpu_count` * `chunksize`.
     - Default `chunksize` is 1.